Majorca: the biggest attractions (map, sightseeing plan, practical information, interesting facts)

 A very nice port, located among the surrounding mountains.
 Lots of bars and restaurants with delicious seafood.
 A great place to sit and relax over coffee.

-Soler is often called the Orange Valley.
-The city is surrounded by orange groves, and in the city itself orange trees can be found everywhere.
+Soller is often called Orange Valley.
+The city is surrounded by orange groves, and in the city itself, orange trees can be found everywhere.
+You will find more interesting information about visiting the town in a separate entry about Soller.

 2 trip - North and North-East Majorca, Serra de Tramuntana range, Cape Formentor